 Despite the fact that the insurance market is still nascent, Cambodia has many assets, even if pitfalls exist.
 The following are key assets of the Cambodian insurance market:

-- very few businesses subscribe to insurance policies to cover their risks and when they do it is generally through a fire insurance policy that the banks require for granting loans;32
+- Very few businesses subscribe to insurance policies to cover their risks and when they do it is generally through a fire insurance policy that the banks require for granting loans.37

-- while some foreign businesses are covered in Cambodia through their worldwide policies, any risk in Cambodia must be underwritten by a duly authorised insurance company.
-Sanctions were drastically increased with the Law on Insurance, but unauthorised insurance activity remains an issue; and
+- While some foreign businesses are covered in Cambodia through their worldwide policies, any risk in Cambodia must be underwritten by a duly authorised insurance company.
+Sanctions were drastically increased with the Law on Insurance, but unauthorised insurance activity remains an issue.